CSCfi/csc-user-guide/docs/accounts/how-to-view-billing-unit-usage.md

     Computing, Cloud and Data for instructions how the remaining quotas can be followed up in each service.

-You can often see usage information of an 'unknown' user.
-You and the other members of the project are responsible also for this use.
+You can often see usage information of an 'other' user.
 See the explanation in FAQ:

 * [Who 'unknown' is using our resources](../support/faq/who-unknown-is-using-our-resources.md)